Herbert Schowalter: Biography

 Herbert Schowalter was born March 30, 1927, in Milwaukee, Wisconsin.
 As a child, he moved with his parents to Saukville, Wisconsin, and graduated from Port Washington High School in 1945.
 Immediately after graduating from high school, Schowalter enlisted in the United States Navy for service in World War II.
 After returning from the war, he began his career with the Square D company, but returned to school in 1949, moving to Chicago to pursue a degree in electrical engineering from DeVry Technical Institute, using the G.I.
 Bill.
 But as he was preparing to graduate in 1951, he was recalled to service in the U.S. Navy due to the Korean War.

 After his second stint in the Navy, Schowalter returned to work at Square D, which was his primary employer for the rest of his career.
 Schowalter was active in local affairs as a member of the American Legion, the Catholic church community, and chamber of commerce.
 He entered elected office for the first time in 1961, when he became a member of the Saukville village board.

 In 1968, incumbent state representative J. Curtis McKay chose not to run for re-election to the Wisconsin State Assembly.
 Schowalter entered the race for the Republican Party nomination in the district, which then comprised just his native Ozaukee County.
 He faced only one opponent in the Republican primary and prevailed with 83% of the vote.
 He went on to win 63% of the vote in the November 1968 general election and began his legislative service in the 79th Wisconsin Legislature.
 He was re-elected in 1970, and was regarded as a promising new member of the Republican conference, but he announced in 1972 that his employer, Square D, was transferring him out of state.
 He used his personal circumstances to accuse Democrats of pursuing policies in the state which drove employers to flee.
 Schowalter had advocated for a right-to-work law in Wisconsin earlier during the 1971 legislative session.

 Shortly after the end of the 1971 legislative session, he relocated to Knightdale, North Carolina, where he resided for ten years.
 While in North Carolina, he developed neurological symptoms that were eventually diagnosed as Multiple Sclerosis, which soon forced his retirement.
 He subsequently moved to Mesa, Arizona, in 1983, and remained there until his death from pancreatic cancer in 1998.
-By the time of his cancer diagnosis in 1996, he was already nearly completely paralyzed and confined to a wheelchair due to his multiple sclerosis.
+By the time of his cancer diagnosis in 1996, he was already nearly completely paralyzed and a wheelchair user due to his multiple sclerosis.